mathesar-foundation/mathesar-wiki/community/contributing.md

 You may also want to visit our [Engineering](/engineering) page to learn more about our development process.

 ## Finding an Issue

+If you'd like an issue to work on, we can help you find one!
+Please join the "General" channel on our [Matrix server](/community) and introduce yourself.
+Information about your skillset and how much time you have available to work on an issue is helpful for us to figure out what task to assign you to.

-Find an issue to work on from our [issues page](https://github.com/centerofci/mathesar/issues).
+You can also find an issue to work on from our [issues page](https://github.com/centerofci/mathesar/issues).
   - Unassigned issues tagged `good first issue` or `help wanted` are especially tagged for contributors.
     - [Issues tagged `good first issue`](https://github.com/centerofci/mathesar/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+label%3A%22good+first+issue%22)
     - [Issues tagged `help wanted`](https://github.com/centerofci/mathesar/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+label%3A%22help+wanted%22)